fbpx

 Applying for Long-Term Disability for Depression & Anxiety

-Applying for long-term disability benefits in Canada involves a multi-step process that requires careful attention to the specific requirements of your own policy:
+Applying for long-term disability benefits in Canada involves a multi-step process that requires careful attention to the specific requirements of your specific policy.
+Some aspects of a long-term disability policy can be confusing, so please don’t hesitate to contact our Hamilton long-term disability lawyers if you require help or clarification regarding the terms or your rights.

-1. Elimination Period: Before applying for long-term disability benefits, you must typically get through an elimination or waiting period.
+• Elimination Period: Before applying for long-term disability benefits, you typically must get through an “elimination” or waiting period.
 This is a pre-determined amount of time, usually between 90 to 120 days, during which you must be continuously disabled.
 The elimination period acts as a threshold to ensure that the disability is indeed long-term.
-During this time, claimants might be eligible for short-term disability benefits or Employment Insurance sickness benefits.
+During this time, claimants might be eligible for short-term disability benefits or Employment Insurance sickness benefits to tide them over.

-2. How to apply: If you are part of a group health plan through your employer, you need to apply for long-term disability through your benefits administrator.
+• Applying: If you are part of a group health plan through your employer, you must apply for long-term disability through your benefits administrator.
 They will provide the necessary forms and guide you through the process.
-If you purchased an individual policy, you would need to apply directly to your disability insurer.
+If you purchased an individual policy, you must apply directly to your disability insurer.
 In this case, you should contact the insurer directly and request the necessary forms and instructions.

-3. Medical Evidence:as part of the application process, you will need to submit an attending physician statement.
+• Medical Evidence: As part of the application process, you must submit an attending physician statement.
 This document is completed by your treating doctor and contains detailed information about your medical condition, treatment plan, and the nature and extent of your disability.
 It is crucial evidence that helps the insurer evaluate your claim.
 Depending on the insurer’s requirements, you may also need to submit other medical records, such as your GP’s clinical records, hospital records, diagnostic reports, lab results and specialist records.
+Our Hamtilon long-term disability lawyers can help you understand and acquire precisely what you need.

 • Functional Capacity Evaluations: Assessments to determine your physical and mental abilities related to your occupation.